aidan-houlihan/OrthopNetExt/README.md

 # OrthopNetExt

-#### This is a Google Chrome Extension designed to speed up the processing of OrthopNet specimens at the Academy of Natural Sciences of Drexel University.
+#### This is a Google Chrome Extension designed to speed up the processing of OrthopNet entomology specimens at the Academy of Natural Sciences of Drexel University.

 # The extension (OrthopNetExt) has three main functions:

-1. Introduce keyboard shortcuts where possible to reduce mouse/trackpad interactions (saving, record ditto-ing)
+1. Introduce keyboard shortcuts where possible to reduce mouse/trackpad interactions
 2. To pre-fill default values (user set) that are ubiquitous across all or large groups of specimens.
-3. To allow for ditto-ing of the previous record's value of a particular field.
+3. To allow for copying of the previous record's value of a particular field into the current record (ditto-ing).

-Keep in mind, this extension was made excusivley for OrthopNet databasing, and so the field IDs and webpage interactions are bespoke, so this will not work with other Symbiota portals without reformatting the field/button names, ditto-ing logic.
+Keep in mind, this extension was made excusivley for OrthopNet databasing in Ecdysis, and the field IDs and webpage interactions are bespoke, so this may not work with other Symbiota portals without reformatting the field/button names, ditto-ing logic.
 That being said, the main framework is viable to be used with similar portals.

 ## Installation Instructions: